Passion, Pain & Pleasure: Commercial performance

-The album debuted at number 2 on the US Billboard 200 chart, with first-week sales of 240,000 copies.
-In its second week, it dropped to number 7 on the chart and sold 66,000 copies.
-The album remained at number 7 and sold 42,000 copies in its third week.
-It fell two spots to number 9 on the chart and sold 32,000 copies in its fourth week.
-The album has currently sold 823,000 copies in the United States.
-The album was certified platinum by the Recording Industry Association of America (RIAA), for combined sales and streaming equivalent units of over a million units.
-Passion, Pain & Pleasure debuted at number 32 on Canada's Top 100 Albums chart.
+Passion, Pain & Pleasure debuted at number two on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart, with first-week sales of 240,000 copies.
+In its second week, it dropped to number seven on the chart, selling additional 66,000 copies.
+It held steady at number seven in its third week with 42,000 copies sold, before slipping to number nine in the fourth week, selling 32,000 copies.
+Elsewhere, Passion, Pain & Pleasure debuted at number 32 on Canada's Top 100 Albums chart.
+In the United States, it was reached gold status on December 15, 2010 and was eventually certified platinum by the Recording Industry Association of America (RIAA) on July 27, 2016, for combined sales and streaming equivalent units of over a million units.
+By February 2011, the album had sold 662,000 copies domestically, according to Nielsen SoundScan.